“Learn the rules well, so you can break them effectively”.

 2. Deduct for business expenses.

-Savvy freelancers take full advantage of business expenses that can be deducted from their income when filing taxes.
+Savvy business owners take full advantage of business expenses that can be deducted from their income when filing taxes.
 This includes things like home office deductions, phone bills and internet, raw materials for your craft, marketing and advertising costs, office supplies, client meetings, business trips, education related to your field, and more.
-A detailed list of business expenses can be found here, and on the IRS website.
+A detailed list of deductible business expenses can be found on the IRS website.

 3. Contribute to a retirement plan.